Enzuo/light-sql-template/README.md

 		{{? value }} SELECT * FROM table {{?}}

-	will add the sql inbetween the tags only if he condition is fullfilled
+	will add the sql inbetween the tags only if the condition is fullfilled

 - **Value**